 Co-Founder / Director / Soprano

 Top Prize Winner of the 2018 Gerda Lissner Foundation International Vocal Competition Wagner Division, Soprano AMY SHOREMOUNT-OBRA made her much-anticipated Metropolitan Opera Debut in October 2014 as “First Lady” in Mozart’s Die Zauberflöte, singing all nine performances of the opera, three of which were Sirius XM Satellite Broadcasts.
-She recently returned to the Met in the fall of 2017 for the revival of the English version of the opera in the same role.
+She recently returned to the Met for the 2017-18 and 2018-19 seasons for the revival of the English version of the opera in the same role.
 In previous seasons at the Met, she has covered the roles of "Donna Anna" in Don Giovanni, "Anna" in Nabucco, “Clotilde” in Norma, “Aksinya” in Shostakovich’s Lady Macbeth of Mtsensk and “Queen of the Night” (also in Die Zauberflöte).
-Ms. Shoremount-Obra’s other recent operatic appearances have included “Donna Anna” in Don Giovanni with Opera Las Vegas, The Savannah Voice Festival, and NYC's new Venture Opera, “Musetta” in La Bohème with the Savannah Philharmonic, “Marchesa” in Verdi’s Un Giorno di Regno with Odyssey Opera of Boston, “Fiordiligi” in Cosi fan tutte with Annapolis Opera, and “Leonore” in Beethoven’s Fidelio with Grand Harmonie in Princeton, NJ, “Artemis” in the world premiere of Dan Visconti and Cerise Jacob’s “PermaDeath” videogame opera in Boston, “Freia” (cvr) in Wagner's "Das Rheingold" with the New York Philharmonic, and “First Lady” in The Magic Flute with the Pacific Symphony in Costa Mesa, California.
+Ms. Shoremount-Obra’s other recent operatic appearances have included “Donna Anna” in Don Giovanni with Opera Las Vegas, The Savannah Voice Festival, and NYC's new Venture Opera, “Musetta” in La Bohème with the Savannah Philharmonic, “Marchesa” in Verdi’s Un Giorno di Regno with Odyssey Opera of Boston, “Fiordiligi” in Cosi fan tutte with Annapolis Opera, “Leonore” in Beethoven’s Fidelio with Grand Harmonie in Princeton, NJ, “Artemis” in the world premiere of Dan Visconti and Cerise Jacob’s “PermaDeath” videogame opera in Boston, “Freia” (cvr) in Wagner's "Das Rheingold" with the New York Philharmonic, and “First Lady” in The Magic Flute with the Pacific Symphony in Costa Mesa, California.

-Recent solo concert engagements include: five appearances at Carnegie Hall - Brahms’ Requiem (2005) with the Juilliard Orchestra, Fauré Requiem (2013) and Schubert Mass in G (2016) at Carnegie Hall with MidAmerica Productions, a performance at Zankel Hall with the Opera Orchestra of New York as part of the Winners' Concert for the Gerda Lissner Foundation (2018), and with the late Glen Roven for his concert at Weill Recital Hall titled "Three Baritones" (2018); a solo concert in Mexico with the Orquesta Filarmónica del Estado de Chihuahua (2018); her first collaboration with Argentinean Bandoneon player JP Jofre at Blue Note Hawaii in Honolulu (2017) and an appearance with Taiko Artist Kenny Endo at the Blaisdell Concert Hall in Honolulu (2016) with the Hawaii International Music Festival, a festival Ms. Shoremount-Obra co-founded in 2016; Kodály’s Te Deum with the Oregon Music Festival (2019); Haydn Lord Nelson Mass/ Mozart Coronation Mass (2013) and Rossini’s Petite Messe Solennelle (2017), Gounod's St. Cecilia Mass and Schubert's Mass in G (2018), Beethoven’s 9th Symphony and Mass in C (2019) with the Scarsdale New Choral Society; Verdi’s Requiem (2016) and Beethoven’s 9th Symphony and Vaughan Williams’ Serenade to Music (2018) with the National Chorale in Lincoln Center at David Geffen Hall; various performances at the Viennese Opera Ball of New York (2010-2016) and the Fire Island Opera Festival (2013, 2014) (including a concert in Marfa, TX with Marfa Live Arts 2015), appearances with the FL Keys Concert Association (2013, 2015), a concert of opera favorites at Yavapai College in Prescott, AZ (2016), a recital with Tenor Cameron Schutza in Lincoln Center with the Wagner Society of New York (2017), an appearance with Opera America’s New Opera Showcase (2017), a concert with Violinist Eric Silberger and Pianist Carlin Ma at The Old Church in Portland, OR (2017), a special appearance at the Sherrill Milnes Gala in NYC (2017), a concert appearance at the Savannah Music Festival (2016), a solo recital of Rachmaninoff with Pianist Chris Cooley at the Savannah Voice Festival (2015), Beethoven's Ninth Symphony at SUNY Purchase under the baton of Justin Bischof (2017); a recital at the University of Tulsa, Oklahoma (2019); an Artist-In-Residency at the Universidad Autónoma de Chihuahua in collaboration with Opera Guadalajara which culminated with a performance with Mexican Tenor Manuel Castillo (2017), and a solo recital with pianist Eunjung Lee as part of the Dame Myra Hess Concert Series at the Chicago Cultural Center (2013).
+Recent solo concert engagements include: five appearances at Carnegie Hall - Brahms’ Requiem (2005) with the Juilliard Orchestra, Fauré Requiem (2013) and Schubert Mass in G (2016) with MidAmerica Productions, a performance at Zankel Hall with the Opera Orchestra of New York as part of the Winners' Concert for the Gerda Lissner Foundation (2018), and with the late Glen Roven for his concert at Weill Recital Hall titled "Three Baritones" (2018); a solo concert in Mexico with the Orquesta Filarmónica del Estado de Chihuahua (2018); her first collaboration with Argentinean Bandoneon player JP Jofre at Blue Note Hawaii in Honolulu (2017) and an appearance with Taiko Artist Kenny Endo at the Blaisdell Concert Hall in Honolulu (2016) with the Hawaii International Music Festival, a festival Ms. Shoremount-Obra co-founded in 2016; Kodály’s Te Deum with the Oregon Music Festival (2019); Haydn Lord Nelson Mass/ Mozart Coronation Mass (2013), Rossini’s Petite Messe Solennelle (2017), Gounod's St. Cecilia Mass and Schubert's Mass in G (2018), Beethoven’s 9th Symphony and Mass in C (2019) with the Scarsdale New Choral Society; Verdi’s Requiem (2016) and Beethoven’s 9th Symphony and Vaughan Williams’ Serenade to Music (2018) with the National Chorale in Lincoln Center at David Geffen Hall; various performances at the Viennese Opera Ball of New York (2010-2016) and the Fire Island Opera Festival (2013, 2014) (including a concert in Marfa, TX with Marfa Live Arts 2015); appearances with the FL Keys Concert Association (2013, 2015); a concert of opera favorites at Yavapai College in Prescott, AZ (2016); a recital with Tenor Cameron Schutza in Lincoln Center with the Wagner Society of New York (2017); an appearance with Opera America’s New Opera Showcase (2017); a concert with Violinist Eric Silberger and Pianist Carlin Ma at The Old Church in Portland, OR (2017); a special appearance at the Sherrill Milnes Gala in NYC (2017 & 2019); a concert appearance at the Savannah Music Festival (2016); a solo recital of Rachmaninoff with Pianist Chris Cooley at the Savannah Voice Festival (2015); Beethoven's Ninth Symphony at SUNY Purchase under the baton of Justin Bischof (2017); a recital at the University of Tulsa, Oklahoma (2019); an Artist-In-Residency at the Universidad Autónoma de Chihuahua in collaboration with Opera Guadalajara which culminated with a performance with Mexican Tenor Manuel Castillo (2017); and a solo recital with pianist Eunjung Lee as part of the Dame Myra Hess Concert Series at the Chicago Cultural Center (2013).
 This recital aired live on WFMT, Chicago’s Classical Station.

 Ms. Shoremount-Obra made her European Operatic debut in 2004 as “Ifigenia” in Handel’s Oreste at the Spoleto Festival, Italy.

-A champion of new music, Ms. Shoremount-Obra has premiered/collaborated with some of today’s most popular and notable composers including Tarik O’Regan, John Zorn, Paola Prestini, and Mikael Karlsson.
+A champion of new music, Ms. Shoremount-Obra has premiered/collaborated with some of today’s most popular and notable composers including Tarik O’Regan, Dan Visconti, John Zorn, and Paola Prestini.
 She completed a one-year residency in 2011/12 with American Opera Projects as part of their Composers and the Voice Program, where she premiered music written specifically for her, by a team of six composers/librettist teams.
-Most recently, she has collaborated with Mikael Karlsson and designer Elle Kunnos de Voss on a one woman monodrama originally written for her, called The Echo Drift, which premiered in December 2014 at the House of Sweden in Washington, DC.
-In the fall of 2018, Ms. Shoremount-Obra looks forward to appearing in Boston as “Artemis” in the world premiere of Dan Visconti and Cerise Jacob’s virtual reality video game opera “PermaDeath”.

 Ms. Shoremount-Obra is a 2004 New York Regional Winner and National Semi-Finalist in the Metropolitan Opera National Council Auditions.
 She has also won numerous awards from other organizations, including the Richard F. Gold Career Grant from the Shoshana Foundation, which she was awarded at her graduation from The Juilliard School and has since been supported with supplemental grants from the same foundation.
-Most recently she is the 2016 winner of the Ursula Springer Award from the Wagner Society of New York and 2019 Second Prize Winner in the Joy In Singing International Art Song Competition.
+She is the 2016 winner of the Ursula Springer Award from the Wagner Society of New York and 2019 Second Prize Winner in the Joy In Singing International Art Song Competition.
 She is a native of New Jersey and holds degrees from Manhattan School of Music (BM, MM) and The Juilliard School (AD).
-She continues her vocal studies in New York as a student of Diana Soviero.
-In August 2017, Ms. Shoremount-Obra was appointed Adjunct Assistant Professor of Voice at Brooklyn College Conservatory of Music.
-She enjoys teaching graduate level students there while she continues her active performing career.
+In addition to her active performing career, Ms. Shoremount-Obra is also an Adjunct Assistant Professor of Voice at The Conservatory of Music at Brooklyn College.
+For upcoming engagements, please visit www.amyshoremount-obra.com